 Active Interest Income

 Active interest is the interest accruing from, or is closely connected with, the ordinary carrying on of any business.
-Active interest income is taxed like any other income at the flat corporate tax rate of ten percent (10%).
+Active interest income is taxed like any other income at the flat corporate tax rate of twelve point five percent (12.5%).

 The taxation of gross amounts of royalties earned from sources within Cyprus by a company which is not a resident of Cyprus is liable to ten percent (10%) withholding tax, If such right however is granted to a Cyprus company for use outside Cyprus, then there is no withholding tax and corporate rate is applied only on the profit margin left in the Cyprus company.